United States hydrogen policy: Vehicles

 Hydrogen fuel cell vehicles are still in the pre-production stage of development.
 While hydrogen vehicles exist worldwide in many forms, there is no consumer-level vehicle available for purchase off the lot.
 The Honda FCX Clarity is the only vehicle that exists for consumers and currently can only be leased for three years in the Torrance, Santa Monica, and Irvine areas of California for $600/month.
 Cars are typically refilled with a couple of kilograms over 5–10 minutes.

-One major vehicular application for hydrogen fuel cells are forklift fleets in manufacturing facilities or distribution centers.
-Forklifts can not burn gasoline or diesel fuel inside factories, since the fumes present health hazards, so most indoor fleets rely on lead–acid batteries.
-Hydrogen presents an advantage over batteries in this case, since batteries require a long charging time and need to be replaced periodically.
-A hydrogen fuel cell will last much longer than a lead-acid battery pack, and hydrogen tanks can be refilled in several minutes.
-Fuel-cell vehicles cost more, but companies are reporting lowered logistical costs due to the increased work hours that a hydrogen-powered forklift can provide when compared to battery-powered forklifts.
+One vehicular application for hydrogen fuel cells is forklift fleets in manufacturing facilities or distribution centers.
+Forklifts are not allowed to burn gasoline or diesel fuel inside factories, since the fumes present health hazards, so most indoor fleets rely on batteries.
+Hydrogen tanks can be refilled faster than charging batteries.
+A hydrogen fuel cell can be refilled in several minutes.
 By 2013, there were more than 4,000 fuel cell forklifts in the US.
+As of 2024, approximately 50,000 hydrogen forklifts are in operation worldwide (the bulk of which are in the U.S.), as compared with 1.2 million battery electric forklifts that were purchased in 2021.

 Stationary power

 Hydrogen fuel cells also have the potential to replace or supplement utility-bought electricity by supplying energy on-site in the form of a stationary power device.
-Major corporations like eBay, Google, Wal-Mart, Coca-Cola, FedEx, Adobe and Sierra Nevada have been using some form of fuel cells for several years and are reporting hundreds of thousands of dollars worth of energy savings every year.
+Major corporations like eBay, Google, Wal-Mart, Coca-Cola, FedEx, Adobe and Sierra Nevada have been using some form of fuel cells for several years and are reporting hundreds of thousands of dollars' worth of energy savings every year.